 Solve a series of puzzles and riddles using clues, hints, and strategies to complete the objectives at hand.
 Get out of the room on time and earn your freedom.
 You have 60 minutes max, so be quick!

 The observation deck of the One World Observatory offers dramatic city views that turn magical at sundown.
 The visit to this observation deck offers a unique 360-degree view of the city.
-One World Observatory is also the tallest of the three most famous observation decks, which includes the Top of the Rock and the Empire State Building.
+One World Observatory is also the tallest among the most famous observation decks, which includes the Top of the Rock, the Empire State Building and the Edge Observation Deck.

 If you plan to visit multiple attractions in the city, compare New York City passes to find the most convenient solution.